Skimmeroni/Appunti/AI4ST/Matematica4AI/LinAlg/Eigen.typ

 to such polynomial as the characteristic polynomial of the linear transformation itself, and not to one of the possible associated matrices to such transformation, since the choice of the matrix is irrelevant.
-Of course, the best choice for the associated matrix is the one constructed with respect to the canonical basis, because in general it requires the least amount of effort.
+Of course, the most convenient choice for the associated matrix is the one constructed with respect to the canonical basis, which in general requires the least amount of effort.

 #theorem("Diagonalization theorem")[
 	- *With respect to endomorphisms*.
 Let $T: V |-> V$ be an endomorphism